MartinSobel/Covchart/README.md

 # What is this?
-## *Covchart* is a tool to create drawings, from the shape of the COVID-19 contagion curves
+### _Covchart_ is a tool to create drawings, from the shape of the COVID-19 contagion curves.

 # Why I made this?
-## What I want to do, is a tool to transform statistics of something that concerns us all, into art.
+### What I want to do, is a tool to transform statistics of something that concerns us all, into art.

 # Do you want to help?
-## Pull requests are welcome, here is a *to-do* list:
+### Pull requests are welcome, here is a *to-do* list:

 ### **Fix:**
 - Configure custom domain for GitHub Page site